Ldelcham/h2cs-design/README.md

 The following table describes the full breadth of VPPopt capabilities, including data inputs and variables, and the platform’s outputs and recommendations.

+vppopt using [oemof.solph] to created a pyomo model which is a LP or a MILP optimization problem.
+The latter is then solved by a LP or MILP solver such as CBC, GLPK, Cplex, Gurobi

 ### Data Inputs

 |Type |Name| Description|